MayoNeurologyAI/NeuralNetworksNeuropsychology/README.md

 2. run the program: `npm run start`
 3. open a browser and go to http://localhost:5000

-The user interface was built with [svelte](https://svelte.dev) framework.
+The user interface was built with the [svelte](https://svelte.dev) framework.